 So, what can you do to actively help your boyfriend?

 Unfortunately, many of the most effective ways to help a boyfriend with substance use disorder may seem not only counterintuitive but also unkind.
-This is especially true of anyone involved in a codependent relationship.
-The best thing you can do is help them find a Rehabilitation center that will provide treatment as well as therapy to treat the root causes of addiction,
+This is especially true for codependent relationships.
+The best thing you can do is help them find an rehabilitation center, like a Huntington Beach rehab that can tell you how to help a partner with addiction, and will provide treatment as well as therapy to treat the root causes of addiction,

 Keep the following pointers uppermost in mind: